agile-ts/documentation/docs/packages/core/features/collection/Properties.md

 ```ts
 MY_COLLECTION.agileInstance(); // Returns a Agile Instance
 ```
-Be aware that the `agileInstance` property is of the type function, to avoid endless deep classes.
+Be aware that the `agileInstance` property is of the type `function`, to avoid endless deep classes.

 ### 📄 Return